MaxPaiPai/MaxPaiPai.github.io/index.md

 ---
-layout: default
+layout: page
 title: "Home"
 ---

-I am Max.
-Hello Hello.

-I' nsiugiusig bdjigdjfgk odngosjnd
+I am a senior undergraduate student major in Applied Mathematics at Columbia University in the City of New York.

+Previously I was

+My research interest